dcouch440/antique_social_media/README.md

 # `Backend`

-##  `TODO:`
-  This used to function as an API only back-end because of this these tasks require completion.
-  - Socket server moved to its own repo and deploy site.
-  - Api routes made for socket interaction with front end

   This Project is an Work in Progress, This was mad for the love of javascript and exploration in a full stack javascript social media app.

-  This is API application made with Node.js that currently features,
+  This app is made with Node.js that currently features,

     - HTTP only json web token authentication
     - bcrypt password hashing
     - cloudinary image upload routes ( cloud images merged through async array mapping )
-    - socket.io for online status and chat rooms
-    - async + state functions to handle integration with socket.io and database queries for user online

   File Structure philosophy: